-In addition to the committees described above, our board of directors also has formed a strategic committee and a management and finance committee.
+In addition to the committees described above, our board of directors also has formed a strategic planning committee.

-The current members of the strategic committee are Ms. Stout-Manovich, Dr. McCord, Mr. Doutre' Jones and Mr. Brown, with Ms. Stout-Manovich serving as chairman.
+The current members of the strategic planning committee are Ms. Stout Manovich, Dr. McCord, Mr. Robinson and Mr. Brown, with Ms. Stout Manovich serving as chairperson.
 This committee meets on an ad hoc basis as our board of directors deems necessary to review and advise our board of directors with respect to matters assigned by our board of directors to this committee from time to time.